ndob/yarrar/README.md

 * Extendable pipeline architechture (see [Architechture](#architechture))
 * Marker tracking: multiple markers
 * OpenGL-rendering: only simple 3D-shapes supported for the moment
+* Support for sensor data:
+   * Android: gyroscope, rotation vector (virtual sensor)

 ### Roadmap
-* Support for sensor data (accelerometer, gyroscope)
-* Sensor fusion pipeline-stage
 * Support for more trackers
     * SLAM
     * Edge-based